Jonathanlyj/project_hdf_meta/README.md

 #### Built with
 - hdf5-1.10.9
 ### Intro
 The repo collects several programs in C or python that explores HDF5 API.
-The overall goal is to develope simple scripts is to tune metadata_block_size to optimize h5 file IO runtime.
+The overall goal is to develop simple scripts is to tune metadata_block_size to optimize h5 file IO runtime.
 ### Main Programs
 Following C programs explore the sample h5 file achieved by hdf API.
 Current program requires target h5 file (name specied by FILE macro) existed under the same file directory.
 - *dset_dup.c*